rivkamitchell/Deep-Learning-Project/README.md

 Sirignano and Spiliopoulos [1] analyze the asymptotic behaviour of a single-layer neural network, and prove that under suitable scaling the empirical distribution of its parameters converges to the solution of a nonlinear partial differential equation.
 Their result can be seen as a law of large numbers for the empirical distribution of the parameters of a single-layer neural network.
-In this project, we aim to provide empirical evidence to support their theory.
+The code in this sample aims to provide empirical evidence to support their theory.

 The final report for this project can be found: https://drive.google.com/file/d/1BHAUK4oiP9n_4ObmjTaZ9ChM2BEuz6we/view?usp=sharing